All Episodes

 And the difference is that it's on purpose.

-I I and a lot of people don't want to believe this because they can't understand why anybody would want to do it.
+A lot of people don't want to believe this because they can't understand why anybody would want to do it.

-All you have to do is look at what they're doing with health care to understand it.
+All you have to do is look at what they're doing with healthcare to understand it.

 It's power, it's control, and it's power in perpetuity for them.